Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ## 2. Market and User Insights

 ### 2.1.
 Problem Statement
-Individuals managing multiple debts often struggle struggle to estimate their debt-free date or the total interest their debts will incur due to inadequate tools and education.
+Individuals managing multiple debts often struggle to estimate their debt-free date or the total interest their debts will incur due to inadequate tools and education.

 ### 2.2.
 Market Opportunity
 Existing personal financial management applications primarily focus on general budgeting and expense tracking, neglecting the specific needs of loan recipients who require a structured debt repayment plan.
-The Debt Free Planner app address this gap and capture a niche market of users motivated to optimize their debt repayment process.
+The Debt Free Planner app addresses this gap and captures a niche market of users motivated to optimize their debt repayment process.
 By offering a tool that leverages popular strategies like Snowball, Avalanche, and Snowflake, and provides multicurrency support, the Debt Free Planner enables users to create a tailored debt repayment plan.

 ### 2.3.
 Value Proposition
 Unlike general budgeting apps, the Debt Free Planner focuses exclusively on debt repayment, offering a combination of advanced features that are rarely found together in other products: